semanticClimate/p/en/posts/oaweek_intro.md

-# OA Week 2022: Introduction
+# OA Week 2022: Introduction to #semanticClimate

 We are really excited to offer #semanticClimate for OA week.
 It's a relatively new way of communicating complex topics and it's best understood by actually "learning by doing".
 Don't be frightened by "semantic"; it means using machines to help